-NZIPAP: Part A, Intersectoral Response, Economy, Infrastructure and Workplaces work stream
+Cross-reference and supporting material Part A, Intersectoral Response, Economy, Infrastructure and Workplaces work stream

 Business continuity

 Ensuring private and public agencies and organisations have robust arrangements for business continuity must be a particular focus for all Phases.
 All agencies and organisations should consider the social, economic, natural and built environment dimensions of recovery as they relate to their business activities.